VenixDeveloper/simplesharex/README.md

-# simplesharex
+# SimpleShareX
-An simple ShareX server ran with NodeJS.
+A simple ShareX server ran with NodeJS.